hhvm/user-documentation/guides/hack/15-asynchronous-operations/15-await-as-an-expression.md

 }
 ```

-You can read more on the [exhaustive list of allowed positions in the specification](await-as-an-expression-spec.md).

 ## Order-of-execution

 Similar to other aspects of `await`, we do not guarantee an order of execution of the expressions within a statement that contains `await`, but you should assume it could be significantly different than if the `await` wasn't present. **If you want stronger guarantees over order-of-execution, separate `await`s into their own statements.**